platformsh/platformsh-docs/docs/themes/psh-docs/layouts/shortcodes/endpoint-description.md

 {{ partial "examples/servicedefn" $data }}

 {{ if eq $type "redis-persistent" }}
-Note that persistent Redis requires a disk to store data.
+Note that persistent Redis requires `disk` to store data.
 For more information, refer to the [dedicated Redis page](/add-services/redis.md).

 If want to use ephemeral Redis instead, use the `redis` type: